s-kust/python-backtesting-template/README.md

 2. List the parameters your trading strategy will require within the `StrategyParams` class.

-3. Define the rules for calculating the desired daily position size and code them within the `get_desired_current_position_size` function.
+3. Define the rules for calculating the desired position size and code them within the `get_desired_current_position_size` function.

 4. Review the code of the `process_special_situations` function.
 You might want to comment out certain special situations, add your own, or change the order in which the system processes them.